-ANGELUS ROSE, the sequel to LOST ANGELS, will be out from Automatism Press in November 2016.
+ANGELUS ROSE, the sequel to LOST ANGELS, will be out from Automatism Press in 2019.
 Stay tuned for details.

 “The first book of the As Above, So Below series has a creative plot, vivid descriptive imagery, relentless temptation, graphic horror, and fiery, fun sex.” — Jeremy Price, Up All Night Horror Fiction Review

 THE DANGEROUS TYPE, the first volume of a space opera trilogy, came out from Night Shade Books in July 2015.
 It was followed by KILL BY NUMBERS in September that year and NO MORE HEROES in November 2015.
 There’s more information about the whole In the Wake of the Templars trilogy here.

 Audiobooks of THE DANGEROUS TYPE, KILL BY NUMBERS, and NO MORE HEROES are available from Audible.com.

 “Rhoads brings the style of grimdark fantasy to space opera.” — Publishers Weekly

 Short Work now Available in Book or eBook: